Paris When It Sizzles: Production

 The film, whose working title was Together in Paris, is a remake of the 1952 French film Holiday for Henrietta, directed by Julien Duvivier.

+It was written by George Axelrod who called director Richard Quine "sweet and highly talented, but totally insane, which made him exactly my kind of person.
+He and I produced a totally insane picture called Paris When It Sizzles."

 Paramount exercised an option on their contracts with both Hepburn and Holden, forcing them to make the film together.
 Holden, having had an affair with Hepburn during the making of Sabrina a decade earlier and been in love with her ever since, attempted without success to rekindle a romance with the now-married actress.
 Holden's alcoholism was also a constant challenge for Quine, who moved into a rented house next to Holden's during production to keep an eye on him.
 Holden later commented on both of the problems:

 I remember the day I arrived at Orly Airport for Paris When It Sizzles.
 I could hear my footsteps echoing against the walls of the transit corridor, just like a condemned man walking the last mile.
 I realized that I had to face Audrey and I had to deal with my drinking.
 And I didn’t think I could handle either situation.

 Curtis was brought into the production to film during a week when Holden was undergoing treatment for his alcoholism at the prompting of the director.
 Noël Coward worked on the film for three days, and a cameo from Marlene Dietrich meant to duplicate the many cameos of Around the World in 80 Days (1956).

 The film was shot at the Billancourt Studios and on location around Paris.
 The film's sets were designed by the art director Jean d'Eaubonne.
 Audrey Hepburn's choice for cinematographer was Franz Planer who had photographed her in several of her films.
 With Planer being ill, Hepburn agreed to the use of Claude Renoir, however Charles Lang replaced Renoir as the director of photography during production, a change demanded by Hepburn after she saw what she felt were unflattering dailies.

 Hepburn shot the film in the summer of 1962, back-to-back with Charade, which she shot that fall.
 The films shared several locations, most notably a Punch and Judy puppet theatre in the park in front of the Théâtre Marigny.

 Though shooting finished in October 1962, a screening at Paramount led the studio to deem the film unreleasable with the exception of the attraction of its two stars.

 In the film, the characters make passing mention of other films, and film topics, including "Frankenstein" and two contemporary films in which Hepburn played the lead: My Fair Lady and Breakfast at Tiffany's.